 I will delineate my abilities, publications, and/or fees in a true and realistic fashion.

-I will keep confidential any personal or genealogical information disclosed to me, unless I receive written consent to the contrary.
+I will keep confidential any personal or genealogical information disclosed to me, except to the extent I receive consent to share.

 To protect the client (paying or pro bono)